arnoudj/FrankenStat/README.md

 - Store the schedule in EEPROM
 - API to manage schedule
+- Add LDR to detect if light is on or not, no use heating when no-one is home
 - Design PCB
 - Make a nice enclosure
 - Set time using NTP